Broke (2020 TV series)

 Broke is an American television sitcom created by Alex Herschlag that aired on CBS from April 2 to June 25, 2020.
+The series is based on the Colombian series Pobres Rico.
 The series follows a single mother who takes in her estranged sister and brother-in-law, and their assistant, after the brother-in-law is written out of his trust fund.
-It stars Jaime Camil, Pauley Perrette, Natasha Leggero, Izzy Diaz, and Antonio Raul Corbo.
-In May 2020, the series was canceled.
+It stars Jaime Camil, Pauley Perrette (in her final television role), Natasha Leggero, Izzy Diaz, and Antonio Raul Corbo.
+In May 2020, the series was canceled after one season.

+This marked Pauley Perrette's final on-screen appearance before her retirement in July 2020.

 Premise

 After a wealthy father cuts off his son financially, the son and daughter-in-law move to Reseda, a neighborhood in Los Angeles, to live in the home of the wife's estranged (and more grounded) sister, a working single mother, and her son.